-All activities supported by the EYF must be in line with the priorities and values of the Council of Europe and contribute to the youth sector's priorities – see the guidelines for 2014-2015.
+All activities supported by the EYF must be in line with the priorities and values of the Council of Europe and contribute to the youth sector's priorities – see the priorities for 2016-2017.

 What type of projects does the EYF support?

 The core aim of your activity should fall under one of the following broad categories: